What is Turmeric?

-3) You have a slow blood clotting.
-Turmeric may be linked to slowing the rate of blood clotting, so those will bleeding problems such as hemophilia, or blood thinning medications, or upcoming surgery should be cautious.
+3) You have slow blood clotting.
+Turmeric may be linked to slowing the rate of blood clotting, so bleeding problems such as hemophilia, blood-thinning medications, or upcoming surgery should be cautious.

 4) You have diabetes.
-Studies have shown that turmeric may be useful in preventing the development of diabetes, but the use of supplements, particularly with Type 1 diabetes, should only be done with approval from a medical professional.
+Studies have shown that turmeric may help prevent the development of diabetes.
+Still, the use of supplements, particularly with Type 1 diabetes, should only be done with approval from a medical professional.

 5) You are iron deficient.
 Turmeric may impede the absorption of iron by your body

-7) You are male and wanting to fall pregnant with a partner as turmeric might affect testosterone levels and sperm movement.
+7) You are male and want to fall pregnant with a partner as turmeric might affect testosterone levels and sperm movement.

 What are the Different Forms of Turmeric?